Alex-Werner/SkyBitcoinBinaryTrading/README.md

 SkyBitcoinBinaryTrading
 =======================

 Trade with binary option on MtGOX.
-(Bitcoin platform)
+(HTML/JS trading platform)

 How to use :